rbvijay/POS-RNN-malayalam/README.md

 6. Output is available in op.txt in format ===> word : predicted pos : actual pos : unseen word?
 7. Project can be imported in eclipse directly.
 Code is written in Java (7)
 8. src\com\pos\util\PosTagger.java contains executable code to run test on corpus(main class).
+9. Test can be run using various other NN by changing PosTagger param to "elman" or "resilent".